sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 version 1.5.54: 2023-02-15

 * Change: added some define variable that indicate the under ajax search
-* Change: added "collect", and "output" to schema types in content accordion widget for example
+* Change: added &quot;collect&quot;, and &quot;output&quot; to schema types in content accordion widget for example
 * Feature: added wpml auto translate integration
-* Feature: added option to select "all taxonomies" in exclude terms in terms selection
+* Feature: added option to select &quot;all taxonomies&quot; in exclude terms in terms selection
 * Feature: added option - only direct children to terms select include by
 * Feature: added option to post select to get posts by terms from curent meta field
 * Fix: preserve tags when truncate